If you are an internationally educated pharmacy technician applicant, follow the steps below to register as a pharmacy technician in Ontario.

 Many of the requirements for registration have expiry dates to ensure that your knowledge, skills and judgment are current at the time of your final application.
 The Fees & Timelines chart lists all registration-related fees and timelines to help you anticipate the time and costs required to register as a pharmacy technician in Ontario.

 Timelines can vary depending on the PEBC evaluation process and the format selected for each of the bridging education courses.
+After successfully completing the bridging education, a person who plans ahead to meet application deadlines and completes each requirement in the minimum time may finish the remaining registration process within five months.

-Estimated fees paid to OCP are $865 plus the annual fee.
+Estimated fees paid to OCP are $884 plus the annual fee.
 These fees are outlined in the Schedule of Fees.

-Estimated fees paid to third parties are $6,858 plus the annual liability insurance premium.
+Estimated fees paid to third parties are $5,908 plus the annual liability insurance premium.

 *Non-exemptible requirement